qntm/t-a-i/README.md

 ### tai.oneToMany

 These conversions treat the relationship between TAI and Unix as one-to-many.
-An instant in TAI may correspond to 0, 1 or 2 instants in Unix time.
+An instant in Unix time may correspond to 0, 1 or 2 instants in TAI.

 #### tai.oneToMany.unixToAtomicPicos(unix: number): BigInt\[\]